mace04/ESP32-TemperatureMonitor/README.md

 ## Features

 ### Core Capabilities
-- **Sensor Integration**: Automatically detects and reads environmental data from BMP180 (temperature and pressure), BME280 (temperature, humidity, and pressure), or provides simulated data in debug mode.
+- **Sensor Integration**: Automatically detects and reads environmental data from BMP180 (temperature), BME280 (temperature and humidity), or provides simulated data in debug mode.
 Readings are taken at configurable intervals (default: 2 seconds).
 - **WiFi Connectivity**: Connects to a specified WiFi network for remote access.
-- **Local MQTT Broker**: Hosts an internal MQTT server for publishing sensor data to topics based on sensor type (e.g., `sensors/bmp180`, `sensors/bme280`, or `sensors/debug`).
+- **Local MQTT Broker**: Hosts an internal MQTT server for publishing sensor data and alerts.
-- **Web Dashboard**: Serves a responsive web interface with animated gauges for real-time data visualization, including an initial data fetch via the `/readings` endpoint.
+- **Web Dashboard**: Serves a responsive web interface with animated gauges, printer status, and camera stream support.
-- **Real-Time Updates**: Uses Server-Sent Events (SSE) to push live sensor readings to web clients.
+- **Real-Time Updates**: Uses Server-Sent Events (SSE) to push live sensor readings and printer status to web clients.
 - **OTA Updates**: Supports remote firmware and filesystem updates via a web form.
-- **LCD Display (I2C 20x4)**: Shows temperature, humidity (if supported), IP address, and a live clock.
+- **LCD Display (I2C 20x4)**: Shows temperature, humidity (if supported), IP address, printer status, and a live clock.
 The display updates efficiently (only when values change), and shows a dedicated message during firmware/filesystem uploads.
 - **SPIFFS Storage**: Stores web assets and configuration files in the ESP32's flash filesystem.
+- **Settings File**: Persists thresholds and camera URL in `/settings.json`, with automatic creation on first boot.

 ### Sensor Capabilities
 - **Auto-Detection**: Automatically detects BMP180 or BME280 sensors on startup.